 Either directly submitted, or submitted

-via a learning consultant or during the
+via an Account Manager or during the

 sales process, or raised during a meeting,

 Our internal idea ‘incubator’.
 This is focused on very